 - Now it’s time to add the dumplings!
 For each dumpling, take roughly 2 tbsp of the dumpling mixture and spoon it onto the stew.
 It should float on the top.
 You’re looking to create 8 dumplings, 7 around the edge and one in the middle.
 If you find you have mixture left after creating your 8 dumplings then scrape it onto each of the dumplings evenly (there shouldn't be much mixture leftover).

 - Pop the lid back on and simmer for 10 minutes to allow the dumplings to cook.

 - Serve and enjoy!
 This stew is especially delicious with hunks of buttered bread for dipping.

-For detailed instructions, please see the recipe card at the end of this article.
+For detailed ingredients and instructions, please see the recipe card at the end of this article.

 Yes, absolutely!
 This vegan dumpling stew is a great way to use up any extra veg you have lying around, which helps to prevent food waste.
 Experiment and see which veggies you think taste the best!

 The ale is used to add depth to the flavour, so you can leave it out, but be sure to replace it with something else that does this.
 Veggie stock or vegan beef stock work really well, or you could even try an alcohol free ale.